ThreatConnect-Inc/tcex/docs/src/batch.rst

 Submit
 ======
-There are two options for submitting the batch job, both with an option to halt_on_error.
-Option 1 :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit` provides a simple interface that will perform all the individual step by default (e.g., request create and upload, poll for status, retrieve errors, and submit files).
-However, handling errors using option 1 is limited.
-In Option 2 each step is done individually and allows for greater control of the submit process.
-You can create and upload a batch job using :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit_create_and_upload` and then go retrieve data from remote endpoint while ThreatConnect processes the batch job.
+There are few options for submitting the batch job, all with an option to halt_on_error.
+The most common option :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit` provides a simple interface that will perform all the individual step by default (e.g., request create and upload, poll for status, retrieve errors, and submit files).

+In some cases handling errors may require more control.
+For these cases the submit method can be called with some or all of the additional features (e.g., polling, retrieving errors, and uploading files) disabled.
+It is also possible to call each method individually.
+A possible workflow could be to use :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit_create_and_upload` and then go retrieve data from remote endpoint while ThreatConnect processes the batch job.
 Then poll using :py:meth:`~tcex.tcex_batch_v2.TcExBatch.poll` for status and then when the job is Completed the next job request can be submitted.
 If batch errors are reported in the Batch status the :py:meth:`~tcex.tcex_batch_v2.TcExBatch.errors` method can be used to retrieve the errors.
+Submitting files for Documents and Reports would also have to be handled manually.

 .. note:: The setting **synchronousBatchSaveLimit** in the ThreatConnect UI -> System Settings controls the synchronous processing of batch jobs.
 If the batch job is smaller than the defined value the batch data will be processed synchronously and the batch status will be returned on completion without the need to poll.
 The :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit` method provides logic for handling this so the developer is not required to check if the job was queued.